-In the autumn of 2002, due to the Storm’s agreed shirt sponsor pulling out and with the teams revenue flow down to a trickle, in late October 2002, having played just 6 SuperLeague games, the team folded.
+In the autumn of 2002, the Storm’s agreed shirt sponsor pulled out at the last minute.
+The teams revenue stream had slowed right down to a trickle.

-You can listen to my Podcast interview with Daryl right now.
+Click here to listen to the full Podcast interview with Daryl right now.

 You can also listen to Podcast interviews from Darryl’s alumni of former Manchester Storm players:

 Ivan Matulik Episode S1E18

 Hilton Ruggles Episode S1E24

 Are you enjoying these Podcasts?

 Therefore would be able to leave a rating, preferably a 5 star rating and review on iTunes for me.

 Reading your reviews gives me a great boost.

 As a result of your review it’ll help the Podcast get found by others.